-Mastery-Based Grading: A Comprehensive Guide
+Mastery-Based Grading: A Full Guide

 Mastery-based grading is an innovative approach to grading that is gaining popularity in the education sector.
 The traditional grading system often focuses on the number of assignments completed, rather than the quality of work produced.
 In contrast, mastery-based grading emphasizes the mastery of skills and knowledge, rather than the accumulation of points.
 This approach allows students to focus on learning and understanding concepts, rather than just getting a good grade.

 One of the defining traits of mastery-based grading is providing students with clear learning objectives for course content.
-Students are given access to a list of learning targets and what skills are necessary in order to meet those targets.
+Students are given access to a list of learning targets and what skills are necessary to meet those targets.
 This approach allows students to take ownership of their learning and focus on the specific skills they need to master.
 Additionally, mastery-based grading allows students multiple ways to demonstrate mastery of each learning objective.
 This can include assessments that are aligned to the learning objectives or other projects that allow students to showcase their understanding of the material.

 Fundamentals of Mastery-Based Grading

 Mastery-Based Grading is an approach to grading that focuses on students’ mastery of specific learning objectives or standards.
-This grading system is gaining popularity in educational institutions across the world as it provides a more accurate and comprehensive evaluation of students’ learning progress.
+This grading system is gaining popularity in educational institutions across the world as it provides a more accurate and comprehensive evaluation of student’s learning progress.
 In this section, we will explore the fundamentals of Mastery-Based Grading.

 Learning Objectives